How to pay for relocation costs

 The cost of moving

-Although moving costs vary, here are six common expenses to help estimate what your move might cost:
+Although moving costs vary, here are seven common expenses to help estimate what your move might cost:

-- Packing services can be an additional expense if you hire your moving company or someone else to pack up your home for you.
-HomeAdvisor says the average cost of packing services is $1,000 for packing materials and labor.
+- Packing services.
+If you hire your moving company or someone else to pack up your home for you, you’ll have to deal with this cost.
+Angie says the average cost of packing services is $1,000 for packing materials and labor.

 - Boxes.
 You will need boxes if you don’t hire someone for packing services.
 Boxes can generally be obtained for free from grocery or department stores.
 If you need containers for transporting fragile items, remember that durable plastic tubs can cost more than $20 each, depending on the size.

 - Travel.
-Gas, lodging, and food can add up quickly.
+Gas, lodging and food can add up quickly.
 And if you’re flying, it’s easy for a small family to rack up over $1,000 for a one-way domestic flight.
-Travel to your new home has the potential to be one of your biggest moving expenses.

-- If your move takes longer than expected because a house closing is delayed, for example, you might have to put some of your belongings in storage.
-The cost of a self-storage unit varies widely and depends on the location.
-ConsumerAffairs says a self-storage unit that’s 10 feet by 10 feet has an average monthly cost of $160.
+- Storage.
+If your move takes longer than expected, you might have to put some of your belongings in storage.
+The cost of a self-storage unit varies widely and depends on the size and location.
+For instance, a self-storage unit that’s 10 feet by 10 feet has an average monthly cost of up to $175, while a 5 feet by 5 feet one can cost up to $100.

 - Deposits and fees.
 It’s possible that you may have to pay early termination fees for services like cable or utilities.
 You might even have to put down a deposit for services at your new place prior to moving in.

-According to HomeAdvisor, these are the average costs for local and interstate moves.
-Local moving is any move under 100 miles within the same state and interstate or long distance moving across the country or over state lines.
+Local moves are any moves under 100 miles within the same state, and interstate or long distance moving is any move that’s across the country or over state lines.

 Type of mover | Average charge | Extra charges |